Danielle Bleitrach: Academic career

 In 2015, Bleitrach's attention turned to nazism.
 She co-authored, with Richard Gehrke, an essay called Bertolt Brecht et Fritz Lang.
 Le nazisme n’a jamais été éradiqué.
 The book analyzes Lang's film based on a story by Bretcht, Hangmen Also Die!
-The same year, she co-authored, with Marianne Dunlop, URSS vingt ans après : retour de l'Ukraine en guerre, a book reporting the testimonies of interviewees in Odessa and Crimea after the Maidan Revolution.
+The same year, she co-authored, with Marianne Dunlop, URSS vingt ans après : retour de l'Ukraine en guerre, a book reporting the testimonies of interviewees in Odesa and Crimea after the Maidan Revolution.

 Bleitrach is among the 378 French scholars in human and social sciences listed with their respective bibliographies in Serigne Magaye Cissé's Recueil bibliographique en sciences humaines et sociales (2013).

 Political and journalism career

 Bleitrach joined the French Communist Party, or PCF, at the age of fifteen.
 She was a member of the Central Committee, then the National Committee of the party from 1981 to 1996, when she resigned on the basis of her belief that the conditions for participating in the government had not been met.

 As assistant editor-in-chief of the Communist Party's daily publication, Révolution, her articles linked sociology and journalistic intervention.

 In 2003, Bleitrach left the PCF.
 While still considering herself a communist, she refrained from joining any party until January 2016 when she decided to apply again for membership.